CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 ## 1. What Works

+- **Workbench k8sStatus Loading State:** The feature is now functionally complete.
+  - The UI correctly displays loading states and only shows the session iframe when the workbench is "Running".
+  - The backend domain models and polling hook are in place and integrated with the UI.
 - **Complete Role Management System:** Full platform-level role and permission management is implemented and functional:
   - Role matrix UI at `/admin/roles` with permission assignment
   - Recursive role inheritance support in domain models